Emreozgun/trt-backend-assignment/README.md

 # Task Management System

 ## BEFORE STARTING SOME NOTES
-- Normally, the definitions shouldn't give in **.env.example**, but since it is a case study, I have given all the environment in **.env.example**.
+- Normally, the definitions shouldn't give in **.env.example**, but you know it is a case study, I have given all the environment in **.env.example**.
+- I only added one model and one service test.
+I added model test for User and service test for Task.
+I didn't add more tests.

 ## Table of Contents